JVHallam/kata-react-lifecycles/docs/kataDetails.md

 * sessionId { string }
 * connection
   * fetchDetails { async function( sessionId ) } - returns a string, that should be rendered to the dom once returned
+    * Should be called to initially fetch the users details
   * cleanup { async function( sessionId ) } - returns nothing, expected to be called when component is removed from the dom
+    * should be called when the element is removed from the dom
   * reportError { async function( errorString ) } - return nothing, report any errors that are thrown by child elements
+    * should only be called when errors occur

 ## Handling children:
 All children of the element should render into the dom, as subcomponent of the current component.

 # Guide:
 methods required: